djeada/Vtk-Examples/notes/04_visualization_techniques.md

 The big idea to hold onto: **seeding is everything.** The same vector field can look “boring” or “revealing” depending on where you place seeds and how you integrate.
 That’s why flow visualization is part science, part art.

-**Do:** choose seed locations intentionally (inlets, boundaries, near obstacles, high-gradient regions).
+**Do** choose seed locations intentionally (inlets, boundaries, near obstacles, high-gradient regions).
-**Don’t:** interpret “no streamlines” as “no flow”, you might just have bad seeds or integration settings.
+**Don’t** interpret “no streamlines” as “no flow”, you might just have bad seeds or integration settings.

 #### Streamlines